mbjacobs/ELFF/README.md

 # ELFF
-An assistive, gesture-controlled robot for item gathering Physically, ELFF is implemented using a [SunFounder Smart Video Car Kit](https://www.sunfounder.com/rpi-car.html) and a few 3D printed parts.
+An assistive, gesture-controlled robot for item gathering.

+Physically, ELFF is implemented using a [SunFounder Smart Video Car Kit](https://www.sunfounder.com/rpi-car.html) and a few 3D printed parts.

 # Not code related things to know about this repository